numpy/numpy.org/content/en/install.md

 Choose the method that best suits your needs.
 If you're unsure, start with the **Environment-based** method using `conda` or `pip`.

-NumPy can be installed with a `package manager` on macOS and Linux, or [from source](https://numpy.org/devdocs/building).
-For more detailed instructions, consult our **Python and NumPy installation** guide below.

 Below are the different methods for **installing NumPy**.
 Click on the tabs to explore each method:
 {{< tabs >}}